-Testing and/or calculation methods shall have, whenever possible, a horizontal character covering the widest possible range of products
+Testing and/or calculation methods shall have, whenever possible, a horizontal character covering the widest possible range of products and which will be recognised as ETA guidelines, as well as the list of supporting standards where relevant.

-10. Within the work programme, EOTA will also specify those cases where the performance-based approach will not be followed in the ETA guideline and will give the relevant justification.
+10. Within the work programme, EOTA will also specify those cases where the performancebased approach will not be followed in the ETA guideline and will give the relevant justification.

-11. After examination of the work programme and consultations with EOTA, the Commission services will endorse the timetable and the list of guidelines which meet the terms of this mandate and which will be recognised as ETA guidelines, as well as the list of supporting standards where relevant.
+11. After examination of the work programme and consultations with EOTA, the Commission services will endorse the timetable and the list of guidelines which meet the terms of this mandate